medic/cht-docs/content/en/apps/tutorials/contact-and-users-1.md

 {{< figure src="new-chw-user/fill-user-details.png" link="new-chw-user/fill-user-details.png" class="right col-6 col-lg-8" >}}

 You should now see an **Add User Form**.
-Fill in the user name, the select the role as **CHW** or **Regional Admin**.
+Fill in the user name, then select the role as **CHW** or **Regional Admin**.
 In the **Place** field, select the name of the CHW Area whose CHW you want to create a user for (you can search by typing the first few letters of the CHW Area name).
 Once that is done, under the **Associate Contact** field select the name of the CHW whose user you are creating.
 Finally, input a password and hit **Submit**.

 <br clear="all">